If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Structure of Lipids

 Lipids are made up of repeating fatty acid units.
 Fatty acids are made up of hydrogen, carbons, and oxygen.
-There are many different kinds of lipids, and each have a vital role for the body.
+There are many different kinds of lipids, and each has a vital role in the body.

 Simple Lipids